freeminer/freeminer/doc/lua_api.md

     * spread these updates to neighbors and can cause a cascade of nodes to fall.
 * `minetest.get_spawn_level(x, z)`
-    * Returns a player spawn y co-ordinate for the provided (x, z) co-ordinates, or `nil` for an unsuitable spawn point.
+    * Returns a player spawn y coordinate for the provided (x, z) coordinates, or `nil` for an unsuitable spawn point.
-    * For most mapgens a 'suitable spawn point' is one with y between `water_level` and `water_level + 16`, and in mgv7 well away from rivers, so `nil` will be returned for many (x, z) co-ordinates.
+    * For most mapgens a 'suitable spawn point' is one with y between `water_level` and `water_level + 16`, and in mgv7 well away from rivers, so `nil` will be returned for many (x, z) coordinates.
     * The spawn level returned is for a player spawn in unmodified terrain.
     * The spawn level is intentionally above terrain level to cope with full-node biome 'dust' nodes.